AntiPwr/AntiPwr.github.io/root/wiki/Purpose Taxonomy.md

 ### Creation and Evolution

 - **Creation:**
     Estimated to be conceived during the [[Taxotheir Line|Taxotheir Line]] by the Huma of Toma, Purpose Taxonomy was developed to interpret the complex interplay of [[Evolution]], [[Belief]], and [[Anim]] in the Toman Ecoss.
 Although, it should be known that some argue that the system was initially designed as a common (in relation to interspecies unification), albeit lightweight, language describing one's connection to their environment.
-This theory posits that the hierarchy was constructed to allow creatures of different types to communicate simple ideas to one another without having to learn a complex language.
+This theory posits that the hierarchy was constructed to allow creatures of different types to communicate simple ideas to one another without having to engage in each other's complex languages.

 - **Social Taxonomy:**
-    Revised during the [[Line from Few|Line from Few]] after the [[Cel Blindbirth Line|Cel Blindbirth Line]], Social Taxonomy now exists in three forms:
+    Revised during the [[Line from Few]] after the [[Cel Blindbirth Line|Cel Blindbirth Line]], Purpose Taxonomy now exists in two forms:

-    1. **Taxotheir Taxonomy** – pre-Blindbirth understanding
+    1. **Taxotheir or T.L.
+Taxonomy** – pre-Blindbirth understanding
-    2. **Current Taxonomy** – reflective of the contemporary timeline
+    2. **Current or C.L.
+Taxonomy** – reflective of the contemporary timeline
-    3. **Complete Taxonomy** – linking to a broader comprehension of the Scape (macrocosm understanding)

 ### Classification Template